iucau/iuca-network/Practice/Labs.md

 You can use the AUCA server for this work through SSH at 'auca.space'.
 The login has the format `<last name>_<first letter of the first name>`.

+## Lab #0, Introduction to the Development Environment

+1. Connect to 'auca.space'.
+2. Create a directory for this course.
+3. Name the directory networks.
+4. Rename the directory to iuca-networks.
+5. Move into the directory.
+6. Create a Readme.txt
+7. Modify the file.
+Write the full name of the course and save the file.
+8. Create Lab00.java (it should be just a plain 'hello, world' program).
+9. Compile the program.
+10. Run the program.
+11. Delete the class file.

 ## Lab #1, EchoService

 Create the classical 'hello, world' networking service in Java.
-The service consists from two programs.
+The service consists of two programs.
 The client program can get user input and send it to the server.
 The server can receive the text and repeat it by sending it back.

 ## Lab #2, Extend the EchoService

 1. Move the server to `auca.space`
    and show that you can send
-   and receive message from the
+   and receive messages from the
    client located on the local lab machine.